megpo1d/Info/README.md

 Hi!
 We're PerfectHatredSystem, or PHsys, wtv..
 We collectively go by Kenny (current host), and use any/all collectively, though we are alter dependant on pronouns.
 We will only share mental age, not boodily unless close, or needed.
 We know English only, visiting family in Taiwan.

 We don't like interaction usually.
 Don't expect a reply if you aren't a friend, or we start the conversation.
 Sorry if this comes off as rude.
+(This is also alter dependant.
+Some are more open than others.)

 Interests: Spookys Jump Scare Mansion, Mouthwashing, ULTRAKILL, & drawing